Underworld (film series): Underworld: Blood Wars (2016)

 On August 27, 2014, Lakeshore Entertainment announced plans to reboot the franchise.
 Cory Goodman was hired to write the script for the first film.
 Tom Rosenberg and Gary Lucchesi would be producers.
 Later it was confirmed not to be a reboot but another entry in the series.
 The fifth film, originally tentatively titled Underworld: Next Generation, was in production with Kate Beckinsale reprising her role as Selene and Anna Foerster set to direct the fifth film in Prague in October.
 Theo James was set to reprise his role as David from the fourth film as the new lead, but said that "[his] involvement in it is...
 I think it's going to be very difficult to do that with these Divergent movies, and my other commitments."
 James however remained in the film to fulfill an option agreement.
 In August 2015, it was reported by Deadline Hollywood that Tobias Menzies was cast in the film.
 In September 2015, Deadline reported that Bradley James, Clementine Nicholson, and Lara Pulver were also cast.

 The film was released internationally on November 24, 2016, and in the United States on January 6, 2017.

 Future

 In September 2018, Beckinsale cast doubt on appearing in a sixth Underworld film.
 By July 2021, however, she stated that she was not opposed to reprising the role.
+Wiseman indicated in 2023 that the franchise would return in some fashion.